system76/docs/content/unexpected-reboots.md

 2. The system gets to a splash screen/logo, but crashes shortly afterwards.

-It may may it to a login screen or desktop, but the system is unstable.
+It may reach a login screen or desktop, but the system is unstable.

 This usually indicates an issue with RAM (Random Access Memory).
 Despite the name, the system tends to use similar areas of RAM when booting (for example, the RAM module in Slot 1 is accessed first).
 The earlier in the boot process the system hits bad sectors of RAM, the sooner the system will freeze or reboot.